Mini Quadcopter Review - Fun, Fast, Easy to Fly

-When I got home, and after my wife had stopped laughing at the thought of my face during all this, I stripped it apart (pretty easy), blew like mad into all the moving parts and put it back together.
+At home, and after my wife had stopped laughing at the thought of my face during all this, I stripped it apart (pretty easy).
+I blew like mad into all the moving parts and put it back together.

 To my amazement, it worked as flawlessly as ever although it seems the camera is kaput.
 I will work on that to try and get it back and running but for now I am just happy that the cool little Hubsan H107C X4C Mini Drone is still flying.

-Not much else to say other than if you want the real specs on this, check out other reviews online or use the Amazon/B & H links below (I get a small kickback if you buy through me which helps the site run) where there is more info and user reviews.
+Not much else to say other than if you want the real specs on this, check out other reviews online or use the Amazon links below where there is more info and user reviews.
+I get a small kickback if you buy through me which helps the site run so thank you.
+These reviews take me a long time.

 And if you are married or have a boyfriend of any age, trust me, they will love this : )